testvagrant/Ekam-Template/docs/quickstartguides/web.md

 ![](../assets/allure_report_with_screenshot.png)

-Congratulations, you have successfully kickstarted web automation with ekam.
+Congratulations, you have successfully kick-started web automation with ekam.

 Read further to understand how to get started with Mobile and API.